magento/merchdocs/src/marketing/create-new-rec.md

    ![Recommendation unit]({% link images/images-ee/p-rex-unit.png %}){: .zoom}

-The products inside the above recommendation unit are called *recommended items*.
+The products inside the recommendation unit are called *recommended items*.

 After you create and activate the recommendation unit, Magento will begin [collecting metrics]({% link marketing/recommendation-metrics.md %}) that measure data such as impressions, views, and clicks, and so on.
 The [Product Recommendations]({% link marketing/product-recommendations.md %}#dashboard) dashboard displays these metrics for each recommendation unit to help you make informed business decisions.